GREETINGS AND WELCOME:

 3) HIGHWAYS RULE: The Kansas Department of Transportation (KDOT) represents a highway-centric industry and culture.
 The same is true of the other plains states DOTs.
 The need for passenger rail has not been recognized.
 Kansas legislative project recognition is tepid at best.

-4) HSIPR EXHAUSTED: The High Speed Intercity Passenger Rail (HSIPR) program that would fund the TOK-Corridor expansion is now down to its last $1 billion.
+4) HSIPR EXHAUSTED: The High Speed Intercity Passenger Rail (HSIPR) program that would fund the TOK-Corridor expansion has not received federal funding since 2010.
 In 2009 it was provided $8 billion through the American Recovery and Reinvestment Act (ARRA).
 Congress provided another $2.4 billion.
-Approximately $1 billion remains in the program.
-This $1 billion will exhaust before the end of this new calendar year.
-The TOK-Corridor project could require half of the remaining national funding.

 CURRENT HSIPR FUNDING:

-5) LENGTHY TIMELINE: The Parsons-Brinckerhoff Service Development Plan (SDP) completed in early December 2011 shows a minimum six year schedule to complete just the 197 mile expansion to Newton, KS.
-Note that even if funding for these studies shown was available, it would be two years before the three states could apply for federal matching funding.
-At that point HSIPR will be an unfunded program.
+5) LENGTHY TIMELINE: The Parsons-Brinckerhoff Service Development Plan (SDP) completed in December 2011 shows a minimum six year schedule to complete just the 197 mile expansion to Newton, KS.
+Note: even if funding for these studies shown was available, it would be two years before the three states could apply for federal matching funding.

 6) KDOT SINGLE POINT OF CONTACT: The Oklahoma and the Texas Departments of Transportation (ODOT & TxDOT) turned over project initiative to KDOT.
 In other words, KDOT is driving the project.
 Again, it will require veto-proof legislation to continue even the study process with Kansas Governor Brownback in office.
 The next step is an environmental clearance, National Environmental Policy Act (NEPA).
 The City of Wichita has now issued a TIGER VI grant request for a NEPA study.
 KDOT has been unwilling since 2010 to fund such.
 The 2013 TIGER grant was not approved.

 8) UNDEFINED PROCESS: Our understanding is that only after an operational decision is made, and NEPA funding is provided, will any further project progress continue.
 Will Governor Brownback allow this?
 Will the Kansas legislature challenge Governor Brownback?
 This has to happen before further progress can occur.